-- 1. Facilities licensed by the Office of Behavioral Health (OBH) are the only provider type eligible to render social / ambulatory detoxification services. - 2.
+- 1. Facilities licensed by the Office of Behavioral Health (OBH) to provide detoxification services are the only provider eligible to render social / ambulatory detoxification services. - 2.
 Social / ambulatory detoxification services: - a.
 Include supervision, observation, and support from qualified personnel for clients exhibiting intoxication or withdrawal symptoms. - b.
 Are provided when there is minimal risk of severe withdrawal (including seizures and delirium tremens) and when any co-occurring mental health or medical conditions can be safely managed in an ambulatory setting. - 3.
-Social / ambulatory detoxification is limited to five sessions per State Fiscal Year. - A session is defined as the continuous treatment time from the first day to the last day of social/ambulatory detoxification. - b.
-Each session may last a maximum of three days. - 4.
+A session is defined as the continuous treatment time from the first day to the last day of social/ambulatory detoxification. - a.
+Each session may last a maximum of three days.

 Room and board is not a covered social / ambulatory detoxification service.
-Claims billed for room and board will not be reimbursed. - 5.
-Social / ambulatory detoxification is divided into four distinct services-physical assessment of detoxification progress, evaluation of level of motivation, safety assessment, and provision of daily living needs-with corresponding procedure codes, which may be provided and billed on the same date of service if medically necessary, as defined in rule at 10 CCR 2505-10 Section 8.076.1.8.
+Claims billed for room and board will not be reimbursed.

+5. Social / ambulatory detoxification is divided into four distinct services-physical assessment of detoxification progress, evaluation of level of motivation, safety assessment, and provision of daily living needs-with corresponding procedure codes, which may be provided and billed on the same date of service if medically necessary, as defined in rule at 10 CCR 2505-10 Section 8.076.1.8.